- We advise you to reconsider your need to travel to Egypt due to ongoing political tension and the threat of terrorist attack and kidnapping.

 Governorate of South Sinai (including Sharm el Sheikh): You should reconsider your need to travel to South Sinai, including to the resort area of Sharm el Sheikh.
 If you do travel to Sharm el Sheikh you are strongly encouraged to avoid unnecessary road travel outside of Sharm el Sheikh.

 The UK Government has said that there is a 'significant possibility' that the crash of a flight between Sharm el Sheikh and St Petersburg on 31 October was caused by an explosive device.
 Investigations are continuing.
 UK airlines are no longer operating flights from Sharm el Sheikh to the UK.
-You should contact your airline or travel agent for latest information on disruptions or if you hold concerns about the security or safety of aircraft servicing Sharm el Sheikh and other airports in Egypt.
-Travellers should allow extra time to clear airport security.
+You should contact your airline or travel agent for if you hold concerns about the security or safety of aircraft servicing Sharm el Sheikh and other airports in Egypt.

 In May 2014 two suicide bombings killed at least one person in the town of At Tur.
 In February 2014 a bomb explosion on a tourist bus in Taba, South Sinai, close to the Israeli border, killed four people and injured many.
 This was the first direct attack on tourists in South Sinai since 2006.